 by Annette J Young

 A murder mystery story takes many forms.
 It requires forethought and careful planning to tie all the threads of an in-depth plot together.
 Each aspect is important.
 Many people focus on the murderer but what of the victim?
 You have to understand their importance within the story too.
 In my own novel, I decided that the victim would die right at the start of the book, my aim was to create impact and drama hooking the reader from the opening pages.
 Compassion for the victim and for those who were left behind were built into the story so that the reader could share the sense of disbelief and grief.
-In other novels, the reader follows the victim, sometimes growing to know these characters, unaware of their impending and untimely demise.
-When they have grown attached to the character, death creates shock and a sense of loss.

 For those who have not read the book, it starts with the murder of September Falls, so the plot unfolds with her best friend Arianne Tawnison desperate to find out more about the senseless killing so that she can come to terms with it.
 As with any fatal crime, those that are left behind experience their own sense of hell and Arianne could not move on after the death of her childhood friend.
 There were too many unanswered questions and a killer still on the loose.